What does Family Paths offer?

 I am caring for a child, but I am not their parent.
 What have you to offer me?

 We regard anyone who is raising a child, regardless of biological ties, as a parent.
 Our services are for grandparents, family members, foster parents, adoptive parents or brothers/sisters who are raising siblings.
 If you emotionally and physically protect a child, our services are for you.
 We want a safe home for every child.
-Call our Hotline at 800-829-3777.
+Call our Helpline at 800-829-3777.

 I sometimes feel I want to hit my child to make them behave.
 Is this common?

 Most parents at some time feel they are losing their temper with their child.
 The counselors at Family Paths understand this and can offer you different strategies to help you deal with discipline challenges.
 Before you lose your temper with your child, call our Parenting Stress Helpline at 800-829-3777.
 We are here to help with your every day parenting stress.

 What should I do if I am concerned about my child’s behavior or emotional symptoms?